impensavel/essence/docs/CSVEssence.md

-# CSVEssence
+# CSV Essence
-This class allows us to extract tabular data in the [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) format.
+Extract tabular data from a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) source.

 ## Usage
 An example of how to use the class is provided in this document, along with an explanation of available options.